microsoft/SdnDiagnostics/README.md

 ```powershell
 .\create-health-function.ps1 -FunctionName 'Test-SdnLoadBalancerMuxOnline' -Module SoftwareLoadBalancer -Template basic_health_template.ps1
 ```
+    - You only need to specify the `FunctionName` property.
+The other properties leverage ArgumentCompleters and will allow you to tab complete to pick a choice.

 ## Creating Known Issue Tests
 1. Create the `ps1` file under `src\knownIssues` as the name of the validation test. e.g. `Test-SdnKIVfpDuplicatePort.ps1`